-The following table sets forth, as of September 30, 2011, the total number of shares of common stock and non-voting common stock owned by existing stockholders, including the selling stockholders, and to be owned by new investors, the total consideration paid, and the average price per share paid by our existing stockholders and to be paid by new investors purchasing shares of common stock in this offering.
+The following table sets forth, as of June 30, 2011, the total number of shares of common stock and non-voting common stock owned by existing stockholders, including the selling stockholders, and to be owned by new investors, the total consideration paid, and the average price per share paid by our existing stockholders and to be paid by new investors purchasing shares of common stock in this offering.
 The calculation below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares P urchased Total Consideration Average Price Per
+Shares Purchased Total Consideration Average Price Per

 Number Percent Amount Percent Share

--
+(In thousands, other than shares and percentages)

 Existing stockholders % \$ % \$

 New investors

 Total % \$ % \$